OFB (rap group): History

-In January 2019, Headie One released "18Hunna", featuring Dave, which entered the UK chart at number 6 - the highest a drill artist, at the time, had ever charted, and has gained over 15 million views on YouTube, as of February 2022.
+In January 2019, Headie One released "18Hunna", Featuring Dave, Which entered the UK chart at number 6 - the highest a drill artist, at the time, had ever charted, and has gained over 15 million views on YouTube, as of February 2022.
 Following RV's release from prison, on 22 March 2019, RV and Headie One released a third mixtape called Drillers x Trappers II.
 It entered the UK Albums Chart at number 21.
 "Match Day", the first single from the mixtape, entered the Singles Chart at number 86.

 In 2019, the OFB released their first collective mixtape titled Frontstreet, named after a road in Broadwater Farm that locals call "Front Street".
 Dazed Digital called the mixtape "one of the best British debuts of the decade".
-In 2019, following the release of OFB rapper SJ's "Youngest In Charge", which has gained over 27 million views on YouTube as of February 2022, it was revealed SJ was currently facing trial for a murder charge and had been arrested; while waiting for his trial, SJ was offered a £150k deal with an unknown record label.
+In 2019, following the release of SJ's "Youngest In Charge", which has gained over 27 million views on YouTube as of February 2022, it was revealed SJ had been arrested was currently facing trial for a murder charge; while waiting for his trial, SJ was offered a £150k deal with an unknown record label.
 SJ was later convicted and sentenced to life with a minimum of 21 years.
 His sentence would later be reduced to a minimum of 19 years in 2021, which was announced via his Instagram account.

 Like many other drill groups, OFB has had its songs taken down by YouTube at the request of the Metropolitan Police.
 In 2019, OFB's own YouTube channel was also taken down, before later being reinstated the next day.
 Bandokay stated they were trying to clean up their music in order to avoid takedowns.